-Here is a quick and easy way to get coupons and samples (worth $60) for diapers, baby wipes, and other baby products.
+Here is a quick and easy way to get coupons and free samples of diapers, baby wipes, and other baby products.

 All you have to do is start a free Target baby registry here, confirm your email, the visit your local Target to pick up your free baby gift at Guest Services!

 Make sure you don’t simply shop for the brands you can get everywhere.